 Sicily is a great place to travel with kids, as there are many things to do, beaches are kid-friendly and the locals generally love children.
 You’ll always find a high chair and kids are welcome at any restaurant.

 What to do in Sicily

 Visit the cultural attractions like the UNESCO baroque cities of Modica, Noto and Caltagirone and of course the big cities Catania and Palermo.
 Stop in different villages on your routes for espresso and explore a little.
 There’s always a nice piazza, great snack or beautiful buildings.

 Swim and relax on the amazing beaches.
 In the south most beaches are wide and sandy, while the north have more rocky beaches.
-Our favourite sandy beaches are in the area of Pozzallo (like Granelli and Scoglitti), Calamosche and in north the amazing sandy beach in San Vito lo Capo, which competes well with more tropical destinations with turquoise water and white sand.
+Our favourite sandy beaches in the south area are Donnalucata and Scoglitti, Calamosche on the east coast and in north the amazing sandy beach in San Vito lo Capo, which competes well with more tropical destinations with turquoise water and white sand.